| | | | | |

 1. Boil a Pot of Salted Water: In a large pot, combine the water and salt and bring the salted water to a boil.

-2. Cook Gnocchi: Once the water comes to a boil, gently add the gnocchi and let it cook until the individual gnocchi rise to the top of the water.
-Remove the gnocchi and set aside.
+2. Cook Gnocchi: Once the water comes to a boil, gently add the gluten-free gnocchi and let it cook until the individual gnocchi rise to the top of the water.
+Use a slotted spoon to lift up the cooked gnocchi and set aside.

 3. Combine Ingredients and Process: As the gnocchi cooks, combine the basil leaves, chopped garlic cloves, pine nuts, dairy-free Parmesan cheese, salt, black pepper, and olive oil the bowl and process until you get a thick, homogeneous green paste.
 (You can use either an immersion blender, a high-speed blender or a food processor).